Aurora (Sleeping Beauty): Reception and legacy

 Costa has garnered widespread acclaim for her performance as Aurora.
 BuzzFeed ranked Aurora ninth on the website's ranking of Disney Princess singing voices, with author Kelcie Willis awarding it "Extra props for bringing operatic vocals to Disney."
 Variety complimented Costa's "rich and expressive" performance, praising the singer for providing Aurora with both "substance and strength".
 John Clark of SFGate credited Costa's vocals with "manag[ing] to make an enchanting impression in just a few onscreen minutes without being pushy or saccharine."
 Meanwhile, Artistdirect's Rick Florino wrote that the singer "brought a pure and honest vibrancy to the film."
 Additionally, Sleeping Beauty served as Costa's first singing job, prior to which she had had little professional singing experience.
 The role has since had a profound impact on Costa's career, allowing her to successfully transition from animated to operatic roles.
 Costa credits Walt Disney and Sleeping Beauty with instilling a work ethic in her, which she maintained throughout her entire career.
 Costa has achieved great success as an opera singer; The New York Times hailed her as "one of the most beautiful women to grace the operatic stage", while Paul MacInnes of The Guardian referred to her as "One of America's finest sopranos".
 First Lady Jacqueline Kennedy personally requested that Costa perform at the memorial service of her late husband, United States President John F. Kennedy.
 Despite her success elsewhere, Costa continues to hold voicing Aurora in high regard as her greatest accomplishment because the role "keeps [her] close to young people."
 Costa was officially recognized as a Disney Legend in 1999, and continues to make promotional appearances for Disney.
 In 1997, Costa hosted a theatrical screening of Sleeping Beauty in her hometown of Knoxville, Tennessee to commemorate the film's home video release.
 In 1989, Costa sued Disney for royalties owed since the film's 1986 home video release, claiming that her contract with the studio prevented them from producing "phonograph recordings or transcriptions for sale to the public" without her permission, although Disney claimed that the video tapes are simply versions of the film.
 The case was settled out-of-court in favor of Costa for an undisclosed sum, provided she relinquish all future rights.
 Costa continued responding to all fan letters for nearly 60 years after the film's original release, until she found that she had become too elderly to continue responding at the age of 86 in 2016; she continues to meet fans and sign autographs at conventions.
-In 2020, following her 90th birthday, Costa then asked people to stop sending her any fan-mail in general, but once again thanked them for their continued love and support over the years.
+In 2020, following her 90th birthday, Costa then asked people to stop sending her any fan-mail in general, but she once again thanked them for their continued love and support over the years.